 A20.
-SSA 700 (Revised) requires the auditor to communicate key audit matters in accordance with SSA 701 for audits of complete sets of general purpose financial statements of listed entities.30 For audits of a single financial statement or a specific element of a financial statement, SSA 701 only applies when communication of key audit matters in the auditor's
+SSA 700 (Revised) requires the auditor to communicate key audit matters in accordance with SSA 701 for audits of complete sets of general purpose financial statements of listed entities.
+For audits of a single financial statement or a specific element of a financial statement, SSA 701 only applies when communication of key audit matters in the auditor's report on such financial statements or elements is required by law or regulation, or the auditor otherwise decides to communicate key audit matters.
+When key audit matters are\communicated in the auditor's report on a single financial statement or a specific element of a financial statement, SSA 701 applies in its entirety.

-27 SSA 700 (Revised), paragraph 13(e)
+&lt;sup>27 SSA 700 (Revised), paragraph 13(e)

-See SSA 700 (Revised), paragraphs 34(b) and A48
+&lt;sup>28 See SSA 700 (Revised), paragraphs 34(b) and A48

-See SSA 700 (Revised), paragraphs 39(b)(iv)
+See SSA 700 (Revised), paragraphs 39(b)(iv) SSA 700 (Revised), paragraph 30

-30 SSA 700 (Revised), paragraph 30
+&lt;sup>30 SSA 700 (Revised), paragraph 30